SteveHicksCH/ocr-web-prototype/README.md

 Stuff todo

-1. How to structure use of `Multer`
-2. Validation of file size
+1. Validation of file size
-3. Validation of file type
-4. Error handler (as suppression_web)
+2. Error handler to display informative message to the user
-5. General review against other projects
+3. General review against other projects
+4. Limit number of concurrent file uploads (don't want to bog down OCR server)
-6. Jess tests
+5. Jess tests